hyperledger/besu-docs/docs/Tutorials/Permissioning/Upgrade-Permissioning-Contract.md

     Copy the `NodeIngress` and `AccountIngress` contract addresses which are displayed in the output.
 These must be specified when restarting the nodes.

-### 5. Start the Permissioning Management Dapp
+### 5. Start the permissioning management dapp

-1. In the `permissioning-smart-contracts` directory, start the webserver serving the Dapp:
+1. In the `permissioning-smart-contracts` directory, start the webserver serving the dapp:

     ```bash
     yarn start
     ```

-The Dapp displays at [`http://localhost:3000`](http://localhost:3000).
+The dapp displays at [`http://localhost:3000`](http://localhost:3000).

 ### 6. Restart Besu nodes